seat-catcher-pre/SeatCatcher-Infra/README.md

 - Replace `{env}` with the appropriate environment (e.g., `dev`, `prod`, `global`).
 - Always review the `PLAN` logs carefully before applying changes.
 - Ensure your AWS credentials are securely managed in your console (e.g., using environment variables or AWS CLI profiles).
-    - If AWS credentials are not configured properly,
+    - If AWS credentials are not configured properly, s3 related error occurs.

 ### S3 Backend Configuration
 - Terraform state is stored in an S3 bucket.
 Ensure the bucket is properly configured with the correct permissions.